khaosluis/The-Energynator/README.md

 The result is then reported, with the _Print_ function that writes the _"Hoy tienes que comprar: "_ message and then makes a visual table with the rows representing name, quantity and price of each product, so on each column the product and its information can be easily read and interpreted.

-A simple arithmetic sum can be made manually to check that the prices are equal to the variable _importevale_
+A simple arithmetic sum can be made manually to check that the prices are equal to the variable _importe_

 ### MODEL LIMITATIONS
 This model doesn't updates the price raise of the products due to market inflation, it has to be updated from the table itself.
+Also is best to use when shopping online in the same Carrefour catalog, which this table is curently based, to avoid online versus physical marked retail price fluctuation.